I am a builder and I want to build and certify a Zero Energy Ready Home. What should I do first?

 How can multifamily building projects taller than 5 stories participate in the DOE Zero energy ready home program?

-DOE is in the process of developing the “ZERH-Multifamily V2” program in which multifamily buildings of any height will be eligible, however this program version is not yet available.
-There are, however, some steps that builders and developers can take now to prepare for the launch of the ZERH-Multifamily V2 program:
+DOE is in the process of developing the ZERH Multifamily Version 2 program requirements in which multifamily buildings of any height will be eligible to participate in the ZERH program.
+While these requirements are not yet available for use, there are some steps that builders and developers can take now to prepare for the launch of the ZERH Multifamily Version 2 program requirements: